datamadsen/farv/README.md

 **A friend in rice is a friend that's nice**

-farv is a layered theme management system that lets you build and switch between complete desktop themes using a powerful hierarchy concept.
+farv is a layered theme management system that helps building and switching between complete desktop themes using a powerful hierarchy concept.

 ## The Layer Concept